srmoorhead/filter-wheel-control/README.md

 The files for the Filter Wheel Control add-in in LightField.

 **********
-NOTE:  The main algorithm being implemented in this application to handle the filter wheel rotation and data acquisition has changed dramatically from the first iteration of this program.
-Please see previous commits, including one where we thought the project had to be scrapped, for further information on the early versions.
-The project is still under development and will be changing on a weekly basis until complete (hopefully in a month or so).
+NOTE:  The project is still under development and will be changing on a (nearly) weekly basis until complete.
 **********

 The Filter Wheel Control project is an add-in for the software LightField (by Princeton Instruments).
 It hooks up to the Run and Acquire functionality of LightField and provides custom event handling that allows for a sequence of filters to be iterated through while observing.
 The program alters expsoure times in real time to change the behavior of hardware componenets to account for the rotation of a filter wheel, provides a system for manual control of the filter wheel without these timing alterations, offers timing feedback to the observer, displays thumbnail images of the captured frames, and offers a visual representation of the filter wheel in its present state.
 It is an interfacing system between the observer, the camera, the timing unit, and the filter wheel.